ptrckqn/shadibeshai-website/src/pages/index.md

   title: About me
   data:
     - title: General
-      body: Dr. Shadi Beshai is an Associate Professor of Psychology at the University of Regina, the Director of the Depression Cognition and Culture Lab, and a registered Doctoral Clinical Psychologist (in Saskatchewan).
+      body: Dr. Shadi Beshai is an Associate Professor in the Department of Psychological Science at Kennesaw State University, the Director of the Mindfulness Engagement and Cultural Adaptation (MECA) Lab.
+Dr. Beshai is a registered Doctoral Clinical Psychologist in Saskatchewan, Canada.
 Dr.
-        Beshai’s research is focused on improving access to and promotion of evidence-based psychological treatments for adult depression and anxiety.
+        Beshai’s research is focuses on improving access to and promotion of evidence-based psychological treatments for adult depression and anxiety.
 Specifically, Dr. Beshai has published several peer-reviewed scientific articles on the cultural adaptation of cognitive-behavioral